braze-inc/braze-docs/_docs/_partners/message_orchestration/additional_channels/messaging/messenger.md

 ## Integration

-Read this quick guide to set up your Facebook Messenger Webhook.
-Braze also offers a full tutorial for creating a Messenger bot with example code in a [GitHub repository](https://github.com/Appboy/appboy-fb-messenger-bot)!
+read this quick guide to set up your facebook messenger webhook. braze also offers a full tutorial for creating a messenger bot with example code in a [github repository](https://github.com/appboy/appboy-fb-messenger-bot)!

-### Step 1: Collect Your PSIDs
+### Step 1: collect your psids

 In order to send messages on Facebook Messenger, you need to collect your users' page-specific IDs (PSIDs) in order to identify your user and interact with them consistently.